70+ Interesting Anime Statistics and Facts (NEW Report)

 Anime Statistics by Demographics

-42. According to a survey conducted in the United States, white adults are the least interested in anime, with only 28% indicating they find anime movies very or somewhat favourable.
+26. According to a survey conducted in the United States, white adults are the least interested in anime, with only 28% indicating they find anime movies very or somewhat favorable.
 In contrast, 40% of Hispanic people reported the same. (source

 Anime Popularity Statistics

-53. According to Anime News Network, Frieren: Beyond Journey’s End is the No. 1 best-rated anime series.
-However, Hametsu No Mars was listed as the worst-rated. (source
+36. According to Anime News Network, Frieren: Beyond Journey’s End is the No. 1 best-rated anime series.
+However, Hametsu No Mars was listed as the worst-rated. (source)

 Other anime series in the “Most Viewed” category include: